Density spectrum of Cantor measure: Introduction

-\item There exist $0<d_*<d^*<\f$ such that for $\mu$-almost every $x\in C$ we have $\Theta_*^s(\mu, x)=d_*$ and $\Theta^{*s}(\mu, x)=d^*$. \end{itemize} {We observe that there exist alternative density constructions for measures which may be better suited for the study of Cantor measures; for instance the C\'esaro averaging construction of \cite{BF-1992} yields an almost everywhere density for the Cantor measure $\mu$.}
+where $B(x, r):=(x-r, x+r)$.
+Densities of Cantor measures have been studied extensively (cf.~\cite{Falconer_1990, Mattila_1995}).
+The following two properties of $\mu$ are well known: \begin{itemize} \item There exist finite positive constants $a$ and $b$ such that $a r^s\le \mu(B(x, r))\le b r^s$ for any $x\in C$ and $0<r\le 1$. \item There exist $0<d_*<d^*<\f$ such that for $\mu$-almost every $x\in C$ we have $\Theta_*^s(\mu, x)=d_*$ and $\Theta^{*s}(\mu, x)=d^*$. \end{itemize} We observe that there exist alternative density constructions for measures which may be better suited for the study of Cantor measures; for instance the C\'esaro averaging construction in \cite{BF-1992} yields an almost everywhere density for the Cantor measure $\mu$.